LucaRedondi/Deontic-Explanations-Dataset/README.md

 - Hypothesis: You should not kill.
 - Explanation: To say that killing is wrong is to say that you should not kill.

-In some specific normative theories, the two propositions might actually have different meaning, just as in some factual context a young child might not be an infant.
+In some specific normative theories, the two propositions might actually have different meaning (just as in some factual context a young child might not be an infant).
 However, in normal circumstances the explanations provided above – both the epistemic and the deontic one – are to be accepted as valid.

 # 3. Default reasoning